Jardimjose/Price-slider/README.md

 # Range slider
-### his is a simple range slider, the goals of this project was to use DOM manipulation and Javascript.
+### This is a simple range slider, the goals of this project was to use DOM manipulation and Javascript.